-Signpost BSL users to health and social care information available in BSL and b.) develop complementary information in BSL about local provision, as appropriate.
+Signpost BSL users to health and social care information available in BSL and develop complementary information in BSL about local provision, as appropriate.
+These will include the information signing videos on the websites of NHS Inform, Macmillan

-These will include the information signing videos on the websites of NHS Inform, Macmillan Cancer Support, the British Deaf Association and Sign Health on a range of health conditions and concerns.
+Cancer Support, the British Deaf Association and Sign Health on a range of health conditions and concerns.
 Attention should also be drawn to the signing videos produced by NHS Greater Glasgow and Clyde on mental health signs and symptoms.

-Continue to raise awareness with our partners, including the Dental Hospital, of our online BSL video relay interpreting facility located in the Western Isles Hospital, for using with our BSL patients who have clinical appointments.
+Continue to raise awareness with our partners, including the Dental Centre, of our online BSL video relay interpreting facility located in the Western Isles Hospital, for using with our BSL patients who have clinical appointments.
 This was launched early in 2018, following an extension to our Service Level Agreement with LanguageLine.
-This harnesses Language Line's in-house BSL video relay interpreting service, InSight, which we will be adopting in place of SignLive.

-Provide training demonstrations of the InSight Interpreter on Wheels with its BSL interpreting on demand.
+Provide training demonstrations of the InSight Interpreter on Wheels and Languageline Insight App with its BSL interpreting on demand.